Arkajit-Datta/summariser_api/README.md

 ### Bulleter

-Provide us with the text messages in the form of a file and we will only show you the important messages according to their relevance
+Provide us with the text messages in the form of a file and we will only show you the important messages according to their relevance.
+This feature is quite dynamic, dataset can be made for different types of clients.
+Rightnow the dataset focuses important event notifications of VIT.

 ### Custom